MartheUwir/alx-low_level_programming/README.md

-this is starting of my alx journey and keep on going deep though this it is importa t point to notice that good starting, better you understand
+this is starting of my alx journey and keep on going deep though this it is importa t point to notice that good starting, better you understand and at the end you will be c expert